 You’ll notice that the recall percentage is highest for concluding information, nearing 75 percent, while the first piece of information has recall over 50 percent.

-These recency and primacy indicators are a great hack you can use to improve what people remember from your content.
+These recency and primacy indicators are a great hack you can use to create a better content and improve what people remember from it.